-- The organization applying is based in Minnesota and has agricultural research capabilities. - The organization applying is in good standing with the State of Minnesota (no back taxes). - No one involved in the project or the application for the grant is an employee of the MDA.
+- The organization applying is based in Minnesota and has agricultural research capabilities. - The organization applying is in good standing with the State of Minnesota (no back taxes). - Personnel funded by this grant project are not employees of the MDA.

 Project Proposal